hashicorp/terraform-website/content/source/docs/enterprise-beta/vcs/bitbucket-cloud.html.md

 ## Step 1: On Bitbucket Cloud, Create a New OAuth Consumer

-1. Open [Bitbucket Cloud](https://bitbucket.org) in your browser and log in as whichever account owns your organization's most important configuration.
+1. Open [Bitbucket Cloud](https://bitbucket.org) in your browser and log in as whichever account you want TFE to act as.
+For most organizations this should be a dedicated service user, but a personal account will also work.

-    ~> **Important:** The account you use for connecting TFE and Bitbucket **must have admin access** to any team-owned repositories that conatain Terraform configurations.
+    ~> **Important:** The account you use for connecting TFE **must have admin access** to any shared repositories of Terraform configurations.

-    For most organizations this should be a service user, whose credentials are shared among an operations team.
-If you don't have an account like that, use your own account and make a note of it in your team's shared infrastructure documentation, so your colleagues know who owns this configuration.

 2. Navigate to Bitbucket's "Add OAuth Consumer" page.